Columbine, Routt County, Colorado

 Columbine, or the Columbine Gold Camp, is a former gold mining community in Routt County, Colorado, United States.
 Now it is an unincorporated community, historic district, and a rental cabin resort.
 It was listed as a historic district on the National Register of Historic Places in 2007.

 History

 Columbine was established in 1895.
 The Columbine, Colorado, post office operated from June 5, 1896, until May 19, 1967.
 The Clark, Colorado, post office (ZIP code 80428) now serves the area.

 Geography

-Columbine is located in Routt County at coordinates and elevation 8701 ft.
+Columbine is located in Routt County at an elevation 8701 ft.

 Description

 The historic register listing gave the community a bit of a boost.
 The listing included 20 contributing buildings and a contributing structure on 5.2 acre.